modelscope/richdreamer/dataset/gobjaverse/README.md

 ## News

-- Release G-buffer Objaverse Rendering Dataset (01.06, 2024 UTC)
-- Release 10 Category Annotation of the Objaverse Subset (01.06, 2024 UTC)
+- We have released a compressed version of the datasets, check the downloading tips!
+(01.14, 2024 UTC)
 - Thanks for [JunzheJosephZhu](https://github.com/JunzheJosephZhu) for improving the robustness of the downloading scripts.
 Now you could restart the download script from the break point.
 (01.12, 2024 UTC)
-- We have released a compressed version of the datasets, check the downloading tips!
-(01.14, 2024 UTC)
+- Release 10 Category Annotation of the Objaverse Subset (01.06, 2024 UTC)
+- Release G-buffer Objaverse Rendering Dataset (01.06, 2024 UTC)

 ## Download
-- Download gobjaverse rendering dataset using following scripts.
+- Download gobjaverse ***(6.5T)*** rendering dataset using following scripts.
 ```bash
 # download_gobjaverse_280k index file
 wget https://virutalbuy-public.oss-cn-hangzhou.aliyuncs.com/share/aigc3d/gobjaverse_280k.json